Opportunities for Giving at the Finger Lakes Boating Museum

 Transfers must be completed by 12/31/20 in order to qualify as a tax year 2020 gift.

-If you have a required minimum distribution that you have not yet taken for 2020, please consider making a direct IRA rollover gift to the Finger Lakes Boating Museum.
+If you have a distribution that you would like to make for 2020, please consider making a direct IRA rollover gift to the Finger Lakes Boating Museum.

 Gifts of Stock